SovereignCloudStack/zuul/README.rst

 ## Introduction

-This repository contains the infrastructure code you need to recreate the zuul installation used by SCS to test testbed deployments.
+This repository contains the infrastructure code necessary to recreate the Zuul installation used by SCS for testing testbed deployments.

 ## Terraform

-The current version uses terraform to deploy the basic infrastructure on wavestack.
-After all information are in place apply the manifest to create the basic infrastructure we want to use for zuul.
+The current version uses Terraform to deploy the basic infrastructure on Wavestack.
+Follow these steps to deploy the infrastructure:

+1. Ensure all required information is configured in the `config.tfvars` file.
+2. Apply the Terraform manifest to create the basic infrastructure:

-<code>terraform apply -var-file config.tfvars</code>
+  terraform apply -var-file config.tfvars

 ## Ansible

-After cloning this repository you will firstly need to add two files:
+After cloning this repository, follow these steps to set up Ansible:

+1. Add the following files:
-1. The `.vault-password` containing the password required to use the values contained within the ansible vault.
+   - `.vault-password`: Contains the password required to use values stored in the Ansible vault.
-2. Either a `clouds.yaml`or a `clouds-dev.yaml`, the latter being used for the dev environment only.
-An example of this file is show in the repository.

-NOTE: Running the ansible playbook without specifying any paramatera will cause it to deploy both the productiona and development systems.
-For this reason we recommend that you specify the platform to install to.

-Example:

-(run from the ansible directory)
+   - `clouds.yaml` or `clouds-dev.yaml` (for development only).
+Example files are provided in the repository.

+2. Run the Ansible playbook from the `ansible` directory.
+Specify the platform to install to using the `--limit` option:

+Example for dev deployment:

-`ansible-playbook -i inventory.ini -D zuul.yaml --limit "localhost,zuul-logs-dev.scs.community" --user ubuntu``
+  ansible-playbook -i inventory.ini -D zuul.yaml --limit "localhost,zuul-logs-dev.scs.community" --user ubuntu

-The localhost is required because the playbook will create certificates locally before uplaoding them to the platform.
+Note: The `localhost` is required because the playbook creates certificates locally before uploading them to the platform.